jacoFixSmile/Poker/README.md

 # Poker local
 ## Description
 A poker game created to run locally on a phone without internet access.
+As part of this excerise we try to minimize the amount of package/frameworks we use to get to the end result.
+For every package we explain why we use it so we don't create a wild grow from packages:
+* axios: for API access between back and front-end
+* express: to render the front-end pages
+* socket: to make the game interactive.
+Tutorial https://socket.io/docs/v4/tutorial/step-3
 ## Installing
 Setting up termux on phone
 1. Install termux from git or playstore